NicoHood/SecureLoader/Readme.md

   * Forbit EEPROM reading from the Bootloader?
   * Should every Bootloader get a unique ID too? this way you can identify the device appart from the sticker on the backside.

+### Implementation requirements
+  - [ ] Bootloader should be accessible from a browser addon (USB HID)
+  - [ ] A command line tool for uploading is also essential for debugging
+  - [ ] Bootloader cannot be updated later, so it needs to be of high quality
+  - [ ] The bootloader should not touch EEPROM at all.
+  - [ ] Simple bootloader execution mechanism to enter bootloader mode.
+  - [ ] Firmware verification should be possible at any time
+  - [ ] The bootloader could keep track of the number of upgrades (check buffer overflow!)
+  - [ ] Verify the bootloader checksum before starting
+  - [ ] Verify the firmware checksum before running it
+  - [ ] Verify the fuse settings as well
+  - [ ] Use proper lock bits
+  - [ ] Add an user interface to download the firmware again
+  - [ ] Do not leave any trace in EEPROM or RAM
+  - [ ] Do a watchdog reset for application starting to keep all registers cleared

 ### TODO